 No one monitor brand makes all the best monitors in the world — that’s why this list is populated by a number of different manufacturers.
 That said, there are some that you can rely on more than most to produce great screens.
 Dell is a longstanding favorite of ours with years of fantastic displays under its belt.
 It also tends to cater well to the professional crowd just as much as gamers, so you know there will be something you like in its lineup.

-Other noteworthy brands worth considering include Acer, which tends to produce some of the world’s best gaming screens; Samsung, which offers some of the best ultrawide screens and large-size monitors we’ve ever seen, and LG, which has a good all-round catalog of displays.
+Other noteworthy brands worth considering include Acer, which tends to produce some of the world’s best gaming screens; Samsung, which offers some of the best ultrawide screens and large-size monitors we’ve ever seen; and LG, which has a good all-around catalog of displays.

 They can be.
 4K offers the pinnacle of gaming detail and in atmospheric games can give you a whole new level of immersion, especially on larger displays that can fully display that mass of those pixels in all their glory.
-That said, we feel that high refresh rate monitors can deliver a better experience, and unless you have the deep pockets to splash out on a powerful graphics card or two as well, you aren’t going to get those frame rates at 4K.
-A 27-inch, 1440p display like the Asus PG279Q is still the sweet spot.
+These high-res displays really excel in games where frame rates are not as important as visual clarity.
+That said, we feel that high refresh rate monitors can deliver a better experience (especially in fast-paced games like shooters), and unless you have the deep pockets to splash out on a powerful graphics card or two as well, you aren’t going to get those frame rates at 4K.
+A 27-inch, 1440p display still the sweet spot.

 That said, there are OLED displays to consider, although these panels haven’t made an impact on the desktop market yet.
 OLED screens combine color and light into a single panel, famed for its vibrant colors and contrast ratio.
 While that technology has been making waves in televisions for a few years now, they’re only just starting to make a tentative step into the world of desktop monitors, like the massive Alienware 55-inch OLED display we got our hands on at CES 2019.